Goals for Student Writing and Learning

 C) Send your completed petition to:

-If, after reviewing the above instructions, you would like assistance with compiling a petition, or have any questions, contact the Associate Director of the University Writing Programs.
+If, after reviewing the above instructions, you would like assistance with compiling a petition, or have any questions, contact the University Writing Programs.